Is this a familiar picture?

 Make a note of when you last assessed this book.
 If it’s still unread one year after that date, then it’s clearly not for you.
 Out it should go.

-For those of a nervous disposition, yes you’re allowed a few treats to mark birthdays and other special occasions.
+If this sounds too drastic, you could give yourself some wriggle room where you’re allowed a few treats to mark birthdays and other special occasions.

-Remember though, that every new book that comes in needs to be added to your TBR spreadsheet or Goodreads list, noting the date purchased etc.
+However you choose to avoid your TBR mountain going even higher remember that every new book that comes in needs to be added to your TBR spreadsheet or Goodreads list, noting the date purchased etc.

-8. Read the books
+8. Read The Books

 Yes it really is that simple.